4 Ways to Heal an Anxious Attachment Style

 When they do something without telling you, you don’t like it.
 When they go somewhere without asking, you freak out.
 As a result, these types of conflicts cripple your relationship.

 The past is gone.
 It’s over.
 You can’t help your past by overthinking and isolating yourself.
-Not every person you meet is the same.

 When in doubt, you should have a clear conversation with your partner.
 Discuss without hurting your partner’s emotions.
-Anger is not the answer.

 Try to be open and expressive.
-It can be done naturally without diving deep.
-And you need to take care of yourself.
+It can be done naturally without diving deep, and you need to take care of yourself.

 Remember your self-esteem and your needs should be the priority.
 This is the way you can build trust and security with your partner.